Scrydon

 dapr.secretStore.enabledtrueCreate the Kubernetes-secrets-backed Dapr SecretStore component.

-Bringing your own Dapr requires ≥ 1.17.7, trust domain scrydon (or match it via dapr.trustDomain), and a running sidecar injector.
+Bringing your own Dapr requires the chart-tested 1.18.1 version, trust domain scrydon (or match it via dapr.trustDomain), and a running sidecar injector.
 See Existing Dapr installations.

 Database — bundled Postgres or BYO